ateamjkr/posts/vboxdbg.md

 ### Playing with memory contents using virtualbox debug

 #### Preface
-I am really curious about how Linux (and BSD) based appliances are build and what protection mechansism are in place to keep the appliance administrative users from getting root permission.
+I am really curious about how Linux (and BSD) based appliances are built and what protection mechansism are in place to keep the appliances' administrative users from getting root permission.

 Normally, when I have VM based appliances it is quite easy to get access to the OS.
 Booting into single user mode and adding a secondary root user usually does the trick.
 Sometimes the disks are LUKS encrypted with the keyfiles or a password that can be read from initrd of initramfs archive.
 Once the disks are properly decrypted and mounted I can add a secondary root account like before.

 #### Encrypted initramfs
-This time I was unlucky for my normal steps because the appliance VM I wanted to analyze had an encrypted initramfs.
+This time I was unlucky for my normal steps because the appliance I wanted to analyze had an encrypted initramfs.
 This is something I have not encountered before and I am still trying to fully understand how it works.
 Maybe I will write something about it in the future.

 Not having easy access to the filesystem made me think and finally I came to the conclusion that once I had access to the memory of the running VM I would be able to gather information how to access the VM.
-I booted the VM and after some time paused it and analyzed the memory contents from the written memory snapshot.
-I was able to gather the contents of `/etc/shadow`, some parts of the web appliance and parts of the appliance's curses menu the admin can use from the Linux console from the cached filesystem.
+I booted the VM, after some time paused it and analyzed the memory contents from the written memory snapshot.
+I was able to gather the contents of `/etc/shadow`, some parts of the web application and parts of the appliance's curses menu the admin can use from the Linux console from the cached filesystem.
 The root password hash did not crack after some time (with several wordlists) so I was still not able to login.

 Having memory contents and the cached filesystem at rest I exchanged the password hash from `/etc/shadow` and tried to unpause the VM in virtualbox.
 Unfortunately virtualbox has some safeguards for snapshot integrity so I could not bring the VM back up.
 Being lazy (and untalented with C) I did not want to find the checks in the source and recompile virtualbox.
 After some googling I found an interesting feature of virtualbox: VBoxDbg.